 An urgent heart failure visit was defined as an urgent, unplanned, assessment by a physician, e.g. in an Emergency Department, and requiring treatment for worsening heart failure (other than just an increase in oral diuretics).

 Patients at risk is the number of patients at risk at the beginning of the period.

-Figure 6 presents the contribution of the three components of the primary composite endpoint to the treatment effect.
+All three components of the primary composite endpoint individually contributed to the treatment effect (Figure 6).